Mark7-dev/esp32_weatherstation/README.md

 - Thanks to the open-source community for providing the necessary libraries and tools to build this weather station.

-Feel free to customize and improve upon this weather station project according to your needs.
+Feel free to customise and improve upon this weather station project according to your needs.
 If you encounter any issues or have suggestions for enhancements, please create a GitHub issue in this repository.
 ```

-You can copy and paste this Markdown code into a README.md file in your repository.